DataBiosphere/jade-data-repo/DATABASE.md

 ### Gradle commands

-By default the liquibase updates will be applied during build.

-To only update the database, run `./gradlew update`
-To remove all database tables and clear liquibase history, run `./gradlew dropAll`
+To run database updates (this is not done automatically), run `./gradlew update` To remove all database tables and clear liquibase history, run `./gradlew dropAll`